 Some people may be slightly disappointed that the timekeeper is equipped with a solid screw-down case back.

-However, there is nothing really to lament about, since the watch is equipped with a standard Miyota caliber 9015 automatic movement (we have already seen the engine in the Deep Blue Depthmaster 3000 Diver that was released this summer.)
+However, there is nothing to lament about, since the watch is equipped with a standard Miyota caliber 9015 automatic movement (we have already seen the engine in their Depthmaster 3000 Diver that was released this summer.)

 So far, the watch is available only on a massive stainless steel bracelet and is priced at $600 (shipping not included.)